Electricity transformers

 supply into a smaller voltage they can use.
 If you've ever wondered why

-things like cellphones have those big fat chunky plugs, it's because
+things like cellphones have those big fat chunky power cords, it's because

 Induction chargers